Atrocities in the Congo Free State

 The main direct cause of the population decline was disease, which was exacerbated by the social disruption caused by the atrocities of the Free State.
 A number of epidemics, notably African sleeping sickness, smallpox, swine influenza and amoebic dysentery, ravaged indigenous populations.
 In 1901 alone it was estimated that 500,000 Congolese had died from sleeping sickness.
 Disease, famine and violence combined to reduce the birth-rate while excess deaths rose.

 The severing of workers' hands achieved particular international notoriety.
 These were sometimes cut off by Force Publique soldiers who were made to account for every shot they fired by bringing back the hands of their victims.
 These details were recorded by Christian missionaries working in the Congo and caused public outrage when they were made known in the United Kingdom, Belgium, the United States, and elsewhere.
 An international campaign against the Congo Free State began in 1890 and reached its apogee after 1900 under the leadership of the British activist E. D. Morel.
 On 15 November 1908, under international pressure, the Government of Belgium annexed the Congo Free State to form the Belgian Congo.
 It ended many of the systems responsible for the abuses.
 The size of the population decline during the period is the subject of extensive historiographical debate; there is an open debate as to whether the atrocities constitute genocide.
-In 2020, King Philippe of Belgium expressed his regret to the Government of Congo for "acts of violence and cruelty" inflicted during the rule of the Congo Free State, but did not explicitly mention Leopold's role.
-Some activists accused him of not making a full apology.

 Background

-Establishment of the Congo Free State
+Establishment by Leopold II

 King Leopold II, whose rule of the Congo Free State was marked by severe atrocities, violence and major population decline.

-Even before his accession to the throne of Belgium in 1865, the future king Leopold II began lobbying leading Belgian politicians to create a colonial empire in the Far East or in Africa, which would expand and enhance Belgian prestige.
-Politically, however, colonisation was unpopular in Belgium as it was perceived as a risky and expensive gamble with no obvious benefit to the country and his many attempts to persuade politicians met with little success.

-Determined to look for a colony for himself and inspired by recent reports from central Africa, Leopold began patronising a number of leading explorers, including Henry Morton Stanley.
-Leopold established the International African Association (Association internationale africaine), a "charitable" organisation to oversee the exploration and surveying of a territory based around the Congo River, with the stated goal of bringing humanitarian assistance and "civilisation" to the natives.
-In the Berlin Conference of 1884–85, European leaders officially recognised Leopold's control over the 2,350,000 km2 of the notionally-independent Congo Free State on the grounds that it would be a free trade area and buffer state between British and French spheres of influence.